WolfDen133/WFT/README.md

 ## Features added

+- Optional display identifier
 - More Tags
 - Per-Player Texts
 - Packet Texts over Entity
 - More efficent and pretty code

+Display identifier: You can now turn on or off the option to see the texts unique identifer (Much like texter, but optional)

 More tags: Added many more tags for better, they are also player spasific.